Americans spend more than 15% of the budget on transport: in which cities it will soon be free

 According to the United States Census Bureau, the average American spends 25,9 minutes a day traveling to work one way, which is just over four hours every week spent traveling to work.
 Writes about it CNBC.

-According to the Bureau of Labor Statistics, Americans spend about 15,9% of their budget on travel, and couples with children - about 17,1%.
-And as more and more Americans migrate to larger cities, the use of public transportation is growing.
-Since 1997, passenger traffic on public transport has increased by 21%.
+According to the Bureau of Labor Statistics, Americans spend about 15,9% of their budget on travel expenses, and married couples with children approximately 17,1%.
+And as more Americans migrate to larger cities, the use of public transportation is growing.
+Since 1997, public transport passenger traffic has increased by 21%.